libvips/pyvips/README.rst

 -------

 You need the libvips shared library on your library search path, version 8.2 or later.
-On linux and macOS, you can install via your package manager; on Windows you can download a pre-compiled binary from the libvips website:
+On Linux and macOS, you can install via your package manager; on Windows you can download a pre-compiled binary from the libvips website:

 https://jcupitt.github.io/libvips/

 Then just install this package, perhaps::

     $ pip install --user pyvips

 Testing your install
 --------------------